Huntley Community School District 158Background

 The District is in the process of finalizing agreements with colleges and universities to offer credit and/or scholarship incentives to students who earn a certificate or transcript designation for coursework completed in the Medical Academy.

-In the summer of 2015, the District took another bold step in the advancement of the Academy, announcing a partnership with Centegra Health System to create a high school residency program, wherein Medical Academy students will receive intensive job shadowing and real-world experience in Centegra facilities.
+In the summer of 2015, the District took another bold step in the advancement of the Academy, announcing a partnership with Centegra Health System (now Northwestern Medicine) to create a high school residency program, wherein Medical Academy students will receive intensive job shadowing and real-world experience in Centegra facilities.
 The program, believed to be the only of its kind in the country, began in fall 2016.

 The District also offers a slate of PLTW STEM/Engineering courses in its newly established Engineering Academy.
 The Engineering Academy is designed to build STEM Literacy and 21st Century Skills.
 In it, students learn through problem-based, real world applications of STEM concepts.